- Location: Delaware

-Class D (standard or permanent) driver licenses must be renewed every five years.
-(Commercial drivers should refer to our Renewing Your CDL page for information about their situation.
+Class D (standard or permanent) driver licenses must be renewed every 5 to 8 years.
+(Commercial drivers should refer to our Renewing Your CDL page for information about their situation.)
 With a few exceptions outlined below, you must renew in person at any Division of Motor Vehicle (DMV) office.

 If you're curious about your license status, you can always obtain a copy of your driving record.

 Expired license renewals are handled in the same manner as current licenses, except latecomers must pay a $1.15 fine.
 You may purchase a copy of your driving record at any time to check on your license status.

 To inquire on the status of your license, you may purchase a copy of your driving record.
 It's common for insurance costs to rise after dealing with a license suspension, so check our Insurance Center to find carriers with the most affordable rates.

 Our Suspended License page carries information on how to reinstate your license, as well as the costs involved.

 To obtain a duplicate license, just follow the instructions provided on our Replacing a Lost License page.